 Old, sick, pregnant, lactating and medicated pets may not be able to digest whole bones.
 Please talk to one of our team before you start feeding raw meaty bones to animal in these categories.
 Pets with a history of restorative dental work or dental issues may need to avoid whole bones altogether.

 Always supervise your dog or cat when you've given them a bone.
 Avoid situations where a dog might gulp their bone.
 We recommend separating even the best of dog-friends when they've got exciting bones in their grasp.

-Brachycephalic breeds - those with shortened heads such as Pugs, Bull Mastiffs, Shih Tzu etc. - do really well on a raw food diet, but they may struggle with whole bones.
+Brachycephalic breeds (those with shortened heads such as Pugs, French Bulldogs, Bull Mastiffs) do really well on a raw food diet, but they may struggle with whole bones.
 Be sure to talk to our team for more information.

 You have no items in your cart, add some on the products page.